marcinstepienpython/milestone_final/README.md

 ## Deployment

-The Application has been deployed to GitHub Pages.
-There is no difference between development and production version of the system.
-No environemnt variables have been used.
+The application has been deployed to heroku.

-Deployment log:
+Deployment process:

-- c98ad8d was deployed by GitHub Pages
+1. Created production environment
+2. Created requirements.txt file
+3. Created free heroku account (https://heroku.com)
+4.

 The application is available here: